MikroElektronika/mikrosdk_click_v2/clicks/microwave/README.md

 ## Examples Description

 > This is an example which demonstrates the use of Microwave Click board.
-> Microwave click reads ADC results, takes exact amount of samples,
+> Microwave Click reads ADC results, takes exact amount of samples,
 > calculation of difference between taken samples and reference ADC value, and
 > reports movement if difference is greater/lower than selected threshold value.